PreHistory Inset DaysBook Now Request Call Back or Brochure

 - Increase your confidence in teaching the Stone, Bronze and Iron Ages.

-- Curriculum-linked activities and resources, which you can take back to the classroom.
+- Provide curriculum-linked activities and resources, which you can take back to the classroom.

 'Learnt lots!
 Could have listened to Keith all day!'
 Lucy Hilton Fairlands School, May 2017